Ibrahim5aad/Numerical-Computation-Library/README.md

-# Numerical-Computation-Library
-Matlab/Octave library for some numerical computations.
+ Matlab/Octave package for some numerical computations.